queweiba/que/_posts/21-01-02-R-basics.md

 ```r
 across(.cols = everything(), .fns = NULL, ..., .names = NULL)
 ```
-##.fns
+## .fns
 Functions to apply to each of the selected columns.
 Possible values are:
--A function, e.g. mean.
+- A function, e.g. mean.
--A purrr-style lambda, e.g. ~ mean(.x, na.rm = TRUE)
+- A purrr-style lambda, e.g. ~ mean(.x, na.rm = TRUE)
--A list of functions/lambdas, e.g. list(mean = mean, n_miss = ~ sum(is.na(.x))
+- A list of functions/lambdas, e.g. list(mean = mean, n_miss = ~ sum(is.na(.x))
--NULL: the default value, returns the selected columns in a data frame without applying a transformation.
+- NULL: the default value, returns the selected columns in a data frame without applying a transformation.
 This is useful for when you want to use a function that takes a data frame.

 **self-develped functions and aceoss function**
 If a formula, e.g. ~ .x + 2, it is converted to a function.
 There are three ways to refer to the arguments:
-For a single argument function, use .
+- For a single argument function, use .
-For a two argument function, use .x and .y
+- For a two argument function, use .x and .y
-For more arguments, use ..1, ..2, ..3 etc
+- For more arguments, use ..1, ..2, ..3 etc
 ```r
 u_raw <- u_raw %>% mutate(across(.cols =ends_with("mg_ml"),~ round(.x,4)))
 gdf %>% mutate(across(v1:v2, ~ .x + rnorm(1)))